JIOO-phoeNIX/GoogleDriveApi/README.md

 https://console.developers.google.com/, registered my application with the name "Assignment", and I was issued an OAuth 2.0 Client IDs.

-I used ASP.NET MCV to implement the Assignment.
+I used ASP.NET MCV to implement the project.
 The implementation contains a single Controller (HomeController) which can be found in the folder ~/Controllers/ of project GoogleDriveApi.
 The Controller contains two action methods named Index and UploadFile.